Four steps to achieve goals and create a fulfilled life!

 Best of all, you don’t need to be an expert or give advice.
 All you need is your authentic curiosity and allow the questions to follow.

 I always like to say, “Once we know exactly where we are going, we have a much better chance of getting there”.
 However, oftentimes, our goal might be in the very distant future, and nailing this goal down can be a journey in and of itself.
-We should let our passions and values drive our actions and if the goal is too far out, ask yourself what goal is in closer range, perhaps in support of that vague goal in the distance.
+We should let our passions and values drive our actions, and if the goal is too far out, ask yourself what goal is in closer range, perhaps in support of that vague goal in the distance.
+Establishing a clear time period for these goals is crucial for measuring progress and ensuring accountability.

 So a short-term plan could be to talk to others who’ve made a similar move, etc. Then measure your success in shorter increments.